Discover all the tax services we offer

-If your foreign corporation does business in the US, you may be required to file IRS Form 1120-F. In this guide, you’ll learn what Form 1120-F is and who has to file it.
+If your foreign corporation does business in the US, you may be required to file IRS Form 1120-F. The form is used to report income, expenses, deductions, and credits of a US trade or business.
+In this guide, you’ll learn what Form 1120-F is and who has to file it.

 Form 1120-F is the form certain foreign corporations must use to report their financial information to the IRS.
 This form serves as the foreign corporation’s income tax return in the US and includes an overview of the corporation’s income, gains, and losses.
 It also allows foreign corporations to claim any tax deductions and credits.

-There are a few different forms within the IRS 1120 series, each formatted for different entities.
+There are also a few different forms within the IRS 1120 series, each formatted for different entities.

 Most foreign corporations will have to file Form 1120-F if they have “effectively connected” income with a US trade or business.
 In most cases, this means that a foreign corporation sells products or provides a service in the US.
 Alternatively, it may mean that the foreign corporation has some physical presence in the US, such as an employee, office, or warehouse.